- Bio-based insulation materials could replace conventional materials in many cases without loss of thermal performance. It’s a fact.

 Thirdly, using natural insulation reduces CO2 emissions through thermal insulation during the lifetime of buildings.

 The picture is differentiated when it comes to disposing of bio-based insulation materials.
 Some materials can be reused (cellulose flakes, seagrass), some can be recycled (hemp mats, sheep wool).
 In theory, a lot of these materials could be composted, but composting facilities are reluctant to accept them.
-Therefore, in most case bio-based insulation materials will be incinerated.
+Therefore, in most case bio-based insulation materials will be incinerated. - Bio-based materials are not durable.
+It’s a myth.

 Research shows that natural insulating materials are as durable as conventional materials.
 The Münster Chamber of Crafts can prove this in a long-term test based on the natural insulating materials installed in the “Construction and Energy” demonstration centre since 2004.
 Insulation materials made of flax, hemp, cellulose, wood shavings and wood fibre insulation boards were installed in the Münster demonstration centre and equipped with sensors.
 The thermal conductivity of the materials remained almost constantly low over the entire monitoring period and the insulation materials used provide for a very good, lasting heat protection.
-Moisture measurements also showed that no condensation accumulated in any wall or ceiling construction.
+Moisture measurements also showed that no condensation accumulated in any wall or ceiling construction. - Bio-based insulation materials increase the risk of fire.
+It’s a myth.

 Bio-based insulation materials do not pose an increased risk of fire if properly installed and used in accordance with fire protection regulation.
 Fire protection requirements can be met for a large number of construction projects through the application of certain fire retardants or cladding.

-In case of fire, bio-based insulation avoids extremely toxic fumes which cause much greater damage and mortal danger to those affected than the actual fire.
+In case of fire, bio-based insulation avoids extremely toxic fumes which cause much greater damage and mortal danger to those affected than the actual fire. - Bio-based insulation materials have good sound insulation properties that are comparable to those of standard materials.
+It’s a fact.

 Bio-based insulation materials effectively protect against noise from inside and outside your house.
 Their sound insulation properties are comparable to those of standard materials and they have been used successfully for this application.
 In particular, flax, hemp, cork, reeds, straw and cellulose as well as wood fibre insulation panels provide excellent sound insulation.